 During your training keep checking in with how your body is feeling.
 The more your baby bump grows, the more your body has to carry and support.
 Notice your breath as you move into poses.
 If it becomes short, shallow, or restricted in any way you probably want to make changes.

 It’s quite common for pregnant women to feel achy in their hips, pelvic floor (also known as pelvic girdle pain), and lower back.
-Keep talking to your teachers and other yoga students in your course about this.
+Keep talking to your teachers and other yoga students in your course about this, and be aware that most prenatal classes are geared toward beginners and may focus excessively on opening and stretching your hips – and this may not be the right thing for you!
+Take a listen to my podcast about why it wasn’t for me, and what I did instead:

 Depending on your Yoga school, you might be able to add on a prenatal yoga and/or postnatal yoga course.
 These courses teach more in detail how pregnancy changes the body’s anatomy and cater specifically for a community of pregnant women.